sinanugur/easydecon/docs/marker_roles.md

 Marker roles let one marker table express different purposes for Phase 1 and Phase 2.
 The supported roles are:

+`presence`
+: A Phase 1 marker used to detect whether a group is plausible.

+`identity`
+: A Phase 2 marker used to distinguish a group from others.

 `positive`
 : A normal positive marker.
 Missing or blank roles become `positive`.

 `negative`
 : An anti-marker.
-Only UCell-like Phase 2 scoring interprets negative markers.
+Only UCell-like Phase 2 scoring directionally interprets negative markers.

-`presence`
-: A Phase 1 marker used to detect whether a group is plausible.

-`identity`
-: A Phase 2 marker used to distinguish a group from others.

 Unknown role values raise an error.
 Negative direction is determined by `marker_role`, not by the sign of `logfoldchanges`.
 Signed values remain signed when they come from signed Scanpy inference.

+Presence and identity roles are useful independently of UCell-like scoring.
+Non-UCell Phase 2 methods exclude negative rows rather than subtracting them.
+Shared and phase-specific routing are separate concepts from the selected Phase 2 scoring method.

 ## Routing modes